 BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts an active community of plugin developers who contribute new open source plugins that greatly extend the application.
+You can turn features on and off to suit your needs and the plugin has an active community of plugin developers who contribute new plugins that greatly extend the platform.

-WP Symposium offers a strong support community and assistance for members who require professional help.
+WP Symposium provides a strong support community and assistance for users who require professional help.
 Social features of the plugin include: